 Reaffirmation agreements are completely voluntary but must in most cases be approved by the bankruptcy court.
 A debtor may rescind a reaffirmation agreement by the entry of the discharge order or 60 days after the reaffirmation agreement is filed with the court, whichever is later.

 At Loan Lawyers, we understand that overwhelming debt can negatively impact every aspect of your life.
-Our bankruptcy lawyers can help you by reviewing your case and helping you understand your rights and options for resolving your debt, helping you to choose the best option for your situation.
+Our Chapter 7 bankruptcy lawyers can help you by reviewing your case and helping you understand your rights and options for resolving your debt, helping you to choose the best option for your situation.

 If Chapter 7 bankruptcy is you best choice for resolving your debts, our attorneys stand ready to work hard to prepare your bankruptcy filings and help you through the Chapter 7 bankruptcy process.
 We will fight to keep as much of your property and assets as you are entitled to under the law.
 We will work with your creditors to resolve as much of your debts as possible so that you exit bankruptcy with a fresh start.